zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 so the default border of the Grid `div` should be removed as well.

 The second step is to subscribe to the browser window's `resize` event and execute the Grid's [`resize`](/kendo-ui/getting-started/using-kendo-with/using-kendo-in-responsive-web-pages) method.
+If Grid virtual scrolling is used, then execute the following instead of `resize`.

+    $("#GridID").data("kendoGrid").dataSource.fetch();

-It will take care of measuring the total height of the Grid and adjusting the height of the scrollable data area.
-This will work for Kendo UI versions Q3 2013 or later.
+The above statements will take care of measuring the total height of the Grid and adjusting the height of the scrollable data area.

-For older versions, the following Javascript code must be used instead, which practically does the same:
+The `resize` method will work for Kendo UI versions **Q3 2013 or later**.
+For older versions, the following Javascript code must be used instead or `resize`, which practically does the same:

     $(window).resize(function() {
         var gridElement = $("#grid"),